kailey-nieves/MDEF-Website-Repository/docs/project/project.md

 This is the second prototype of the head of a puppet in 3D digital modeling.
 The fisrt one, was in clay that dries with the air.
 <img src= "../../images/puppet.png" alt="Photo of 3D digital modeling of a puppet's head">
-02 Design Studio Experiment:
+## 02 Design Studio Experiment:

-Biomaterials
+001 Biomaterials - Biopolimers

 I have been taking different workshops with individuals outside Iaac, to keep investigating & experimenting alternatives materials.

 <img src= "../../images/biomateriales.jpg" alt="Photo of biomaterial Preparation">
 This biomaterial was made with pine resin and carnauba wax.
 I made different samples to see how dyes, organic material and molds reacted to the biomaterial.
 I used lavander, spirulina dye, oxide, hibiscus flower in alcohol, egg shells and many others to do different testings & this were some of the results.

 <img src= "../../images/resultados.png" alt="Photo of biomaterial results">

+002 Biohilos